MartinvonBerg/simple-lightbox-fslight/readme.txt

 Provides an easy was to add a Lightbox to Gutenberg videos, images, galleries and Media-with-Text-Blocks.
 Just install and activate and use it.
 The Javascript-library fslightbox.js is used for that.
 You even may use the paid version of fslightbox.js.
-Available Settings are provided by a JSON-file that may be easily changed and backed-up.
+Available Settings are provided by a JSON-file that may be easily changed and backed-up manually.

 Just create gallery by using "gallery" block and use lightbox gallery effect powered by fslightbox.js.